-This Cost Recovery Impact Statement (CRIS) provides analysis of three options for updated charge-out rates.
+This interim Cost Recovery Impact Statement (CRIS) provides analysis of a preferred option and identifies two further options.
 These are based on the analysis undertaken by MartinJenkins.

-The preferred option (Option One - refer Table 1) sets separate charge-out rates for each of the following three financial years (2023/24, 2024/25, and 2025/26), with the final year continuing to be charged in future periods until the EEZ Fees Regulations are revised again.
+The preferred option (refer Table 1) sets separate charge-out rates for each of the following three financial years (2023/24, 2024/25, and 2025/26), with the final year continuing to be charged in future periods until the EEZ Fees Regulations are revised again.